Pray For The Nations

 At Redeemer Fellowship Church, we recognize it is not always possible for all of us to go to the nations.
 However, we can and must intercede in prayer every day for people around the world.
 Thus, on the first Sunday of every month we dedicate a portion of our Sunday morning service to pray for a specific people group, nation, or missionary.
 We pray for the Lord to save the lost, for believers to be encouraged and faithful to their mission to share the gospel, and for our congregation to support them in whatever way the Lord instructs.
 We also encourage our congregation to take a prayer card and spend the entire month praying over that specific people group or person.

-In October we spent the month praying for Seba People of the South East Democratic Republic of Congo.
-For the month of November, we will be praying for the Persecuted Church.
+In December we spent the month praying for the Lottie Moon Christmas Offering and our IMB Missionaries.
+For the month of January, we will be praying for the country of Morocco.

 quick facts